Reading and Writing Instruction

 - Students in this cluster read across the curriculum - in history, science and literature circles.
 Students read individually, in small groups and with larger groups for discussion and sharing opportunities.

-- Literature Circles provide opportunities for students to read common texts - books of various genres - in small groups each day.
+- Literature Circles provide opportunities for students to read common texts - books of various genres - in small groups during the week.
 The texts provide the platform for close reading exercises and written responses in multiple forms.

 - Writing takes place throughout the day as well.
 Each student has a private journal for responding to topics selected by the instructor.

 - In history and science, students learn to take notes, make written observations, and create speeches of historical relevance.